jackalyst/shuffle.js/readme.md

 ## Usage with Callback

-The callback has two parameters, the first one is the array position, while the second contains the element of the array.
-For everything you want to be fixed in place, `true` must be returned
+The callback has two parameters, the first one contains the array key, while the second contains the value.
+For everything you want to be fixed in place, `true` must be returned.

 ```JavaScript
 function test_callback(n, element) {